boxtobox-nelly21/plot-produce_aggregator_plugin/README.md

 unable to put them in a position to take advantage of the economies of scale both during production and in establishing a relationship with the market.

+A possible solution to this problem is the use of machine learning to facilitate the identification and selection of similar and adjacent plots of land, from satellite and drone imagery, that can be 'aggregated' to form a sizeable collective of farms planting the same crops and therefore able to take advantage of the economies of scale.
+This system can also be in a position to tap into the already existing mechanism of farmers cooperatives operating with good efficiency all across the country.

+A by product of this solution is using the same machine learning process to identify possible rooftops in urban areas that can be turned into rooftop farms to provide food for urban populations in a sustainable manner.

 Nelson Otieno.